web-infra-dev/midscene/apps/site/docs/en/cli.md

 ## Note

-1. Always put options before any action param
+1. Always put options before any action param.
-2. The order of action param matters.
-For example, `--action "some action" --query "some data"` means taking some action first, then querying.
+2. The order of action parameters matters.
+For example, `--action "some action" --query "some data"` means that the action is taken first, followed by a query.
 3. If you have some more complex requirements, such as loop operations, using the SDK version (instead of this cli) is an easier way to achieve them.